sibeshkar/sibeshkar.github.io/content/notes/panini.md

 1. For Fibonacci, understanding the recursive relationship led to 189.21x compression
 2. For the English sentences, recognizing sentence structure led to 22.93x compression (limited by English's context sensitivity)
-3. For Sanskrit, Panini's grammar achieved remarkable compression of an entire language with just ~4,000 rules (~5000:1 compression ratio)
+3. For Sanskrit, Pāṇini's grammar achieved remarkable compression of an entire language with just ~4,000 rules (~5000:1 compression ratio)
-4. For Pong, applying Panini's principles to game physics led to 476,671.45x compression
+4. For Pong, applying Pāṇini's principles to game physics led to 476,671.45x compression

 This progression - from numbers to language to video games - shows how the same fundamental principles of finding minimal generative descriptions apply across domains.
 This is why compression can be seen as a measure of intelligence: the better we understand a system, the more efficiently we can describe it.